crate/crate-python/README.rst

 |

-A Python database client library for CrateDB_.
+A Python client library for CrateDB_.

 This library: